GRAND OPENING CELEBRATION

 MULTI-GRAMMY AWARD-WINNING VOCALIST

 Kicking off her 70th birthday tour, multi-Grammy award-winning jazz musician Diane “Deedles” Schuur will open the Grand Opening Celebration at Field Hall.
-Diane Schuur will offer an extended concert on Friday, July 28th at 8PM for Founders Circle donors and their guests, as well as a public matinee performance on Saturday, July 29th at 4PM.
+Diane Schuur will offer an extended concert on Friday, July 28th at 7:30PM as well as a matinee performance on Saturday, July 29th at 4PM.

 An acclaimed singer and pianist, Diane Schuur is a virtuoso performer with a resonant voice and ebullient style, known for her effervescent take on jazz standards as well as her earthy forays into pop, rock, and R&B. Blind since birth, Schuur built upon the legacy of her idols,including vocalists Dinah Washington, Sarah Vaughan, Nancy Wilson, and George Shearing.